Physical Therapy Guide to Total Hip Replacement (Arthroplasty)

 APTA has determined that the following articles provide some of the best scientific evidence on total hip arthroplasty.
 The articles report recent research and give an overview of the standards of practice for treatment both in the United States and internationally.
 The article titles are linked either to a PubMed* abstract of the article or to free access of the full article, so that you can read it or print out a copy to bring with you to your health care provider.

 Cibulka MT, Bloom NJ, Enseki K, et al. Hip pain and mobility deficits–hip osteoarthritis: revision 2017.
 J Orthop Sports Phys Ther.
 2017;47(6):A1-A37.
 Free Article.

 Nanaku M, Tsuboyama T, Akiyama H, et al. Preoperative prediction of ambulatory status at 6 months after total hip arthroplasty.
 Phys Ther.
 2013;93:88–93.
-Free Article.
+Article summary in PubMed.

 Vissers MM, Bussmann JB, Verhaar JA.
 Recovery of physical functioning after total hip arthroplasty: systematic review and meta-analysis of the literature.
 Phys Ther.
 2011;91:615-629.
-Free Article.
+Article summary in PubMed.

 *PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine's MEDLINE database.

 Revised by Jennifer Halvaksz, PT, DPT, a board-certified clinical specialist in orthopaedic physical therapy.
 Authored by Pranjali Sathe, PT, DPT, a board-certified clinical specialist in orthopaedic physical therapy.
 Reviewed by the editorial board.